 As shown in Fig. 5, the abstract RichTag class reads the values of attributes name and param.
 The value of attribute param consists of a sequence of a pair of name and value.
 Class RichTag stores those values in variable params of type HashMap with name as a key.
 The doEndTag() method invokes an abstract method generateJsp() to let the tag handler of each rich component generate its own JSP file.
-In addition, it stores the value of variable params in the request object so that the generated JSP file can also refer to the values of attribute param when it is included.
+In addition, it stores the value of variable params in the request object so that the generated JSP file can also refer to the values of attribute param of the rich component tag when it is included.

 The tag handler of each rich component has only to implement generateJsp() method because it inherits the abstract RichTag class.
 This makes it easy to add a rich component for a new rich client when it becomes available (Requirement 3).
+For example, for other rich components such as Applet and JavaScript, we have only to define the classes of their tag handlers and write their generateJsp() methods.
+It is because the syntax of these rich component tags is the same although the semantics is different.